turtlemonvh/traffic-monitor-plots/README.md

 # Traffic Monitor Plotting Tool

+*Note: These plotting tools are now being maintained on [the gh-pages branch of the "traffic monitor" repo](https://github.com/turtlemonvh/traffic-monitor/tree/gh-pages).*

 ## Use

 Serve the files with a file server (needed to avoid crossdomain issues).
 For example, with python